 Keep in mind that traditional IRAs have deduction limits based on your income and filing status.
 Check the IRS website to see how much you’re allowed to deduct.

 You may also opt for a Roth IRA, which works a little differently from traditional IRAs.
 You can’t deduct contributions to a Roth IRA, but some distributions may be tax-free if you’ve had the IRA for at least five years and you meet certain requirements.
-For example, you can take money out of your Roth IRA tax-free as early as age 59 and a half, or if you become disabled.
+For example, you can take money out of your Roth IRA tax-free as early as age 59 ½, or if you become disabled.